copleykj/socialize-base-model/README.md

 # Base Model

 This package provides an extensible, yet opinionated, base from which to build your models.
-It uses simpl-schema for data integrity, allow/deny for simple security, and collection-hooks for actions that need to be completed before or after CRUD operations complete.
+It uses SimpleSchema for data integrity, allow/deny for simple security, and collection-hooks for actions that need to be completed before or after CRUD operations complete.
 The [Socialize][socialize] package set is built upon this package.

+> **Meteor 3.0**: Version 2.0.0+ of this package is compatible with Meteor 3.0 and uses async/await for all database operations.
+For Meteor 2.x, use version 1.x of this package.

 >This is a [Meteor][meteor] package with part of it's code published as a companion NPM package made to work with clients other than Meteor.
 For example your server is Meteor, but you want to build a React Native app for the client.
 This allows you to share code between your Meteor server and other clients to give you a competitive advantage when bringing your mobile and web application to market.